citp/privacy-policy-historical/d/do/dom/dominos.co.nz.md

   1. To stop receiving the SMS service, follow the instructions contained in the SMS.
   2. To stop receiving any email correspondence from us, simply click on the link to unsubscribe.
-  3. To remove your details from any of our marketing and communication databases simply email the Privacy Officer at [privacy@dominos.com.au](mailto:privacy@dominos.com.au).
+  3. To remove your details from any of our marketing and communication databases simply email the Privacy Officer at privacy@dominos.co.nz.
   4. If your information has been shared with a third party by us, based on your consent to do so, you may contact that third party directly and opt out of any direct marketing from them.